jramaya/marketingmd/index.md

 employed

-3.1 DISCOVERING WHY THEY CHEW {#discovering-why-they-chew .calibre5}          --
+3.1 DISCOVERING WHY THEY CHEW

  Juicy Fruit Gum, the oldest brand of the Wm.
 Wrigley Jr. Company, was not chewing up the teen market, gum's top demographic.
 In 1997, the company found itself under pressure from competitors.
 Sales and market share were down.
 How could Wrigley make more kids chomp on Juicy Fruit?